How to Recognize and Remove Witchcraft

 Patterns:

-6. They offer kindness only in your weakness or dependency.
+They offer kindness only in your weakness or dependency.
 Their warmth arrives when you are most diminished.
 They always seem mildly celebrative at your distress if they are able to witness it.
 They may try to cause distress in front of others in order to create a humiliation effect in front of those you serve, usually to manufacture a vote of nonconfidence in onlookers.

-9. They give unsolicited advice consistently pointing toward your diminishment.
-They offer random counsel, even if you are the helping professional in the situation.
-The offer will suggest you become smaller: step back, give your influence away, be seen as less.
+They give unsolicited advice consistently pointing toward your diminishment.
+They offer unsolicited counsel, even when you're the professional in the situation — advice that consistently suggests you become smaller: step back, give away your influence, be seen as less.
 When someone's guidance reliably points toward your erasure, pay attention.
-Yet, they may also seem to copy your character in front of others.
-They may even try to mimic your original traits or solutions, while openly dismissing the guidance you offer them toward their own growth.
-They may quote you or attribute things you said or did to someone else again and again.
+They may also mimic your traits or solutions while dismissing the same guidance when you offer it, or repeatedly attribute your words and actions to someone else.

-11. They try to wound and trigger you in the ways they are wounded.
+They try to wound and trigger you in the ways they are wounded.
 This is a blind spot that makes them, in a strange way, predictable: They target what would hurt them most.
 [This may be the most humorous tell for me, Zia, because they may try 20 manipulations that would only work on them.
 It also makes their intent more obvious, especially if these are just not problem areas for you.]

-12. Your guidance is sought but never received.
+Your guidance is sought but never received.
 Help is requested at inconvenient hours with high urgency, but nothing changes.
 The cycle repeats.
 Sometimes your advice gets attributed to someone else; sometimes they announce they "already knew all that."
 They try to bring about shame through a slow, grinding sense that you have failed to help them, with the goal to erode your confidence in your authority with God and trust in the strength of your own God-given talents.

-13. They operate in the realm of plausible deniability.
+They operate in the realm of plausible deniability.
 They will appear innocent and bewildered if confronted.

 What to do: At this point you may not know anything beyond the fact that they are a clear manipulator with some kind of agenda.
 You don’t know if they are doing black magic per se.
 But they sure are showing signs of narcissistic abuse or control.
 You do not need to confront or expose.
 Simply say, with calm clarity, “This relationship isn’t a good fit,” and disengage.
 That is a complete sentence.
 It’s also acceptable to ghost the relationship if you can, if you have no deep obligations to such a person.
 These are not people acting in good faith.